Bumblebee (DC Comics): DC Rebirth

-In the DC Rebirth continuity, Karen is the pregnant wife of Mal Duncan.
-She later reveals that she has the power to fire energy blasts from her hands, which comes in handy during the former Teen Titans' battle with Mister Twister.
-At the end of the fight, she goes into labor and eventually gives birth to a daughter.
+In the DC Rebirth continuity, Karen Beecher is the pregnant wife of Mal Duncan.
+Following a battle with Mister Twister, Karen goes into labor and eventually gives birth to a daughter.

-Eventually, Karen is taken by Mal to Meta Solutions to evaluate her powers, as it was the same company that took his powers away.
-Unlike her husband, Karen likes her super powers and wants to find a way to control them.
+Mal takes Karen to Meta Solutions to evaluate her powers, as it was the same company that took his powers away.
 Unbeknownst to them, Meta Solutions is run by Psimon and the Fearsome Five, which Mal realizes after spotting Mammoth in the lobby.
 Though the Fearsome Five claims to have changed, the Titans investigate their headquarters and come under attack.
 Karen suits up using a special suit designed for her by Meta Solutions and discovers she has the ability to fly and shrink.
-She manages to rescue the Titans, but Psimon manages to take away her memories of Mal and her child.
-She decides to stay with the Titans as Bumblebee until she got her memories back much to Mal's displeasure.
-She eventually regains them when the Titans battle H.I.V.E. and Donna Troy's evil alternate future counterpart, Troia.
-She quits being a super hero after the Justice League disbands the Titans to be with her family.
+She manages to rescue the Titans, but Psimon takes her memories of Mal and her child.
+Karen later regains her memories and retires to be with her family.

 Powers and abilities

-Bumblebee originally had no true superpowers and her unique abilities were derived from her scientific superpowered high-tech battle suit.
+Bumblebee originally had no true superpowers and her unique abilities were derived from her high-tech battle suit.
 The suit greatly increased her strength, speed, stamina, endurance, agility, reflexes and acted as body armor.
-It also allowed her to fly, create painful electric blasts that stung like actual bee stings and emit a stream of "honey", actually a powerful adhesive capable of disabling her opponents by miring them in the sticky, yellow goo.
-She later got stuck at a shrunken size and now possesses superpowers.
-She can fly and produce exceptionally strong hypersonic blasts.
+It also allowed her to fly and generate electricity and yellow honey-like adhesives.
+Bumblebee was later given the ability to shrink to the size of a bee, a power inspired by her animated counterpart.